 Bureau of Consumer Financial Protection.

 Section 1013(b)(1) of the Consumer Financial Protection Act, 12 U.S.C.
-5493(b)(1), establishes the Consumer Financial Protection Bureau's (“Bureau”) Office of Research and assigns to it the responsibility of researching, analyzing, and reporting on topics relating to the Bureau's mission, including developments in markets for consumer financial products and services, consumer awareness, and consumer behavior.
-The Bureau established the Academic Research Council as a technical advisory body comprised of scholars to provide the Office of Research with guidance as it performs its responsibilities.
-Director Richard Cordray invites qualified individuals to apply for appointment to the Academic Research Council.
-Appointments to the Council are typically for two years.
-However, the Director may amend the Council charter from time to time during the charter terms, as the Director deems necessary to accomplish the purpose of the Council.
-There are two vacancies on the Academic Research Council.
-Bureau expects to announce the selection of new members in March 2014.
+5493(b)(1), establishes the Consumer Financial Protection Bureau's (Bureau) Office of Research and assigns to it the responsibility of researching, analyzing, and reporting on topics relating to the Bureau's mission, including developments in markets for consumer financial products and services, consumer awareness, and consumer behavior.
+The Bureau established the Academic Research Council (Council) as a technical advisory body comprised of scholars to provide the Office of Research with guidance as it performs its responsibilities.
+Director Richard Cordray invites qualified individuals to apply for appointment to the Council.
+Appointments to the Council are typically for three years.
+However, the Director may amend the Council charter from time to time during the charter terms as the Director deems necessary to accomplish the purpose of the Council.
+There are three vacancies on the Academic Research Council.
+The Bureau expects to announce the selection of new members in April 2016.

-Complete application packets received on or before February 11, 2014 will be given consideration for membership on the Council.
+Only complete application packets received on or before 5 p.m. eastern standard time on February 12, 2016, will be given consideration for membership on the Council.

-Complete application packets must include a résumé for each applicant and a completed application.
-The appropriate forms can be accessed at: http://www.consumerfinance.gov/blog/accepting-applications-for-our-academic-research-council.
+Complete application packets must include a curriculum vitae or résumé for each applicant and a completed application.
+The application can be accessed at: https://consumer-financial-protection-bureau.forms.fm/application-to-serve-on-the-academic-research-council-arc.

-All applications for membership on the Academic Research Council should be sent:
+All applications for membership on the Council should be sent:

 Start Further Info